seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「Ferdinand, so it seems the battle is over.」

-「Only the battle.
+「But only the battle.
 Our discussions with the royal family will be the second critical moment.」

 Leaving Justus to clean up the paper and ink, Ferdinand moved to the other side of the table, where the attendants readied our meal.
 Ferdinand's side was prepared by Lasfam, the attendant of his mansion.
-I saw Justus during the morning meeting, sending a Ordonnanz containing the message "Please bring the things necessary for our master to rest in the dormitory as soon as possible", and it seems that he arrived in time.
+I saw Justus during the morning meeting, sending an Ordonnanz containing the message "Please bring the things necessary for our master to rest in the dormitory as soon as possible", and it seems that he arrived in time.

 「I heard you disappeared from the top of the altar, but what happened after that?
 What's all this about a goddess descending upon Rozemyne?
 And what of Lanzenave's king?」